-If you are planning a main-level home addition, most renovation contractors you speak to will ask if you are considering a full basement under your new addition.
-This will be a decision based on cost, space requirement and equipment accessibility.
-So, the question will be, do you really need that extra square-footage, despite significant extra cost and yard disruption?
+If you are planning a main-level home addition, most renovation contractors will ask if you are considering a full basement under your new addition.
+This will be a decision based on cost, living space requirement and construction equipment accessibility.
+The question will be – do you really need that extra square footage, despite significant extra cost and yard destruction?

 If the answer is NO, you then have a few other less costly options.
 The first would be to excavate a four foot deep trench around the perimeter of the addition area, then install a concrete footing and “frost-wall”, then backfill.
 This is the most commonly used approach, but still a costly one, an invasive one and one that could require a complete rebuild of your yard.

 The next option, and a much less costly and invasive one, is the piling/grade-beam foundation system.
 This system consists of the augering of a series of six foot deep holes which then are filled with concrete and rebar, with a three-ply 2×8” pressure treated grade-beam being placed on top of the piles around the perimeter of the addition.
 Channel Custom Builders has been advocating and implementing this methodology for more than twenty years, with great success, while these engineered piles have been widely utilized in commercial construction (and less so in residential) for over one hundred years.